 In the 1960s (and even earlier), creative types from all over came for a freer lifestyle, establishing artist colonies and communes — some of which are still in existence today.

 With such an abundance of art and creativity and so many choices, where to begin?
 This broad-brushstroke plan for exploring the art scene in Sonoma County is just one of many possibilities.
 Look for upcoming or annual art events in our Sonoma County Calendar of Events.

 Begin your artistic tour in the relaxed and artistic little town of Sebastopol, at the Sebastopol Center for the Arts.
-Serving the greater Bay Area, this vibrant regional art center has been the hub of art activities of all types for over 25 years.
+Serving the greater Bay Area, this vibrant regional art center has been the hub of art activities of all types since its founding in 1988.

 Changing art exhibitions in three galleries feature work by local, regional, national, and international artists.
 The center also offers robust programs in performing, literary, and film arts, as well as classes for kids and adults, and they provide information about other art-related activities in the area.

 Then take a walking tour of Main Street to see murals, interesting shops (herbs, rocks, one-of-a-kind jewelry, art supplies, bookstores), and art galleries.
 The Sebastopol Gallery features fine art and crafts by Sonoma County artists in a variety of media including paintings, prints, ceramics, woodwork, glass, metal, and photography.